 Finally, since many patients that come in for an abdominoplasty often would do well with some type of breast enhancement, we feel this combination is an excellent choice and we perform these quite often.
 The patient then can schedule a buttock lift, or some type of thigh lift for a later time, often about three months later.
 This can then be combined with an arm lift.

 As always, “no key fits every lock.”
-Only a personal consultation with Dr. Moliver to discuss a body lift will allow him to make a personal recommendation taking into account all of each patient’s unique circumstances.
+Only a personal consultation with one of our surgeons to discuss a body lift will allow us to make a personal recommendation taking into account all of each patient’s unique circumstances.

 With Dr. Clayton Moliver, Dr. Fred Aguilar, Dr. Soumo Banerji, and Dr. Virginia Pittman, our practice is the proud home of four of the top plastic surgeons in the Houston area.
 Their combined expertise has brought beautiful results to thousands of patients — all with a genuine, 1-on-1 approach.Meet Dr. Clayton Moliver Meet Dr. Fred Aguilar Meet Dr. Soumo Banerji Meet Dr. Virginia Pittman